epfl-ada/ada-2023-project-klech/README.md

 Above, <GOAL_CONCEPT> is the final page goal and <LINK_i> refers to the ith link among a given Wikispeedia page's N links.
 In a given game, <GOAL_CONCEPT> will be stable, the initial <LINK_i> set will be pulled from the starting Wikipedia page for an origin-goal pair, and each subsequent turn's <LINK_i> set will be pulled from ChatGPT's most recent concept (Wikipedia page) selection.
+To prevent infinite loops, we blacklist a concept (disallow it from appearing in all of a given game's future prompts) if ChatGPT navigates to it more than once.

 We arrive at ChatGPT online and this prompt following a development phase evaluating other possibilities.
 Analysis of these possibilities (and justification of our selection) can be found in _analysisfile_.ipynb.